 This amazing photo was taken by my friend and neighbor Taylor Ross, who always manages to see the extraordinary in the ordinary.
-I instantly fell in love with this image when I saw it.
-It was taken here in Fairfield, Iowa, in winter—a swan running on the frozen surface of a pond before taking flight.
+I fell in love with this image when I saw it.
+It was taken here in Fairfield, Iowa, in winter—a swan running on the frozen surface of Bonnifield Lake before taking flight.

-There are two projects taking shape.
+There are three projects taking shape.
 One is the children’s book Ealse & the Swan that I’ll be working on with Ealse’s granddaughter, Jitske Wadman.
 The second is chapbook-size: my essay “Oom Ealse & the Swan” that was a finalist in the Editor’s Prize of The Missouri Review a few years ago, plus a foreword with the original story told to me by Ealse’s wife, Janke, the beppe (grandmother in Frisian) of Jitske.
+The third is a braided memoir that weaves together all the unknowable strands of this mysterious narrative: my original essay; the account of the swan that Ealse’s wife, Janke, wrote down in Frisian and sent to me; research, myths, and fairy tales about swans; stories from the Wadman family that Jitske and I are digging up as we are working on the children’s book; memories of my own parents’ lives that mirror Ealse and Janke’s; stories of death and loss; musings about time, timelessness, and redemption.

 Here I’ll start with an excerpt from the essay.
 It describes a moment when Ealse is digging for ancient pottery on his land not long after the sudden and tragic death of his eldest daughter, who was also named Jitske.
 It’s the first meeting of man and swan.